 Hoists and slings

-These help to reduce the handling risk to a child or young person and their carers.
-They can be used in home and school for transfers such as from a chair to the toilet.
+These help to reduce the handling risk to a young person, their parents/guardians and carers.
+Hoists and slings can be used in home and school for transfers such as from a chair to the toilet.
+It is important that hoists and slings are checked daily before use and serviced every 6 months.
+Please refer to the hoist and sling paperwork provided by our Occupational Therapy team.

 Sleeping and lying